 Every wedding is a unique opportunity to truly make the day your own.
 With that in mind we have put together a sample of a traditional wedding day with 8 hours of photography coverage.
-This timeline is based on experience from a number of traditional weddings and their events during the day.
-This timeline is intended as no more than a sample or an idea of what a wedding day photography package might encompass.
+This timeline is based on experience from a number of weddings and their events throughout the day.
+This timeline is intended as an idea of what your wedding day photography package might encompass.

 9:00 am - Bride & Bridesmaids Arrive